 - Blonde Republican Sex Kitten: More like "Blonde Russia Supporter Sex Kitten", but its female anchors could give Fox News' notorious anchor babes a run for their money in a beauty contest.

 - Conspiracy Theorist: Perhaps the most common criticism.
-RT blatantly devotes lots of coverage to conspiracy theories, giving airtime to truthers, birthers, nutjobs and cranks warning of False Flag Operations.
+RT blatantly devotes lots of coverage to conspiracy theories, giving airtime to truthers, birthers, nutjobs and cranks warning of False Flag Operations by the bucketload.
+Then again, nobody is forced to believe them.

 - It's no surprise that Alex Jones is a frequent guest.